-At Asian Services In Action (ASIA), we strive to empower and advocate for Asian Americans & Pacific Islanders (AAPIs); and to provide AAPIs and other communities access to quality, culturally, and linguistically appropriate information, health and social services.
+At Asian Services In Action, Inc. (ASIA) we strive to empower and advocate for Asian Americans and Pacific Islanders (AAPIs); and to provide AAPIs and other communities access to quality culturally and linguistically appropriate information, health, and social services.

 Institutions, systems, and organizations will have greater competency and awareness of the AAPIs and other vulnerable communities leading towards improved policies and practices.

 Four women, each a professional in her own field, met together to discuss the untapped potential existing in the emerging Asian Pacific American (APA) population in Northeast Ohio.
 They knew that hard work, challenges and barriers would lie ahead.

 Committing their time and resources to this undertaking, these friends soon laid the foundation for Asian Services In Action, Inc., known as ASIA, Inc., with great hopes and aspirations to improve the quality of life for Asians in Northeast Ohio.